centminmod/validate-emails/readme.md

 - `unknown` The email delivery failed, but no reason was given
 - `accept_all`  The server is set to accept all emails at a specific domain.,These domains accept any email you send to them
 - `disposable`  The email is a temporary address to receive letters and expires,after certain time period
-- `spam_traps`  The email address is maintained by an ISP or a third party,which neither clicks nor opens emails
+- `spamtrap`  The email address is maintained by an ISP or a third party,which neither clicks nor opens emails
+- `invalid_mx` An undocumentated status value that isn't in their documentation.
+As the name implies, invalid MX DNS records

 Filter for disposable_email = yes